This post explores the notion of toxic personality traits, ghosting, gaslighting, and narcissism.

 I tend to see the entirety of my life as a collection of gardens.

 My home is like a well-maintained kitchen garden, with each room a garden bed for specific crops that nourish and heal.
-My family is like a summer flower garden that attracts birds and bees and critters who share in our delights.
+My family is like a summer flower garden that attracts a like-minded community of birds and bees and critters who share in our delights.

 Like the property I care for here at Stony Ridge Farm, not all the gardens get the same amount of care.
 Whether through neglect, poor soil conditions, or exposure to less than optimal inputs, unwelcome invasive plants gather.
 They threaten a complete takeover of these untended areas.